samfitgen/trgen/docs/Road-Rolling_Road_Race-High_Volume.md

 **Description**:

-> Wright Peak -2 is 3x30-minute intervals at 85% FTP with short, 1-minute
+> Wright Peak -3 is 3x30-minute intervals at 85% FTP with a couple short,
-> intermediate recoveries in the middle of each long interval.
+> 1-minute intermediate recoveries within each long interval.
 >
 > 5-minute recoveries separate each interval.